Shealynntate/genetic-algorithms/README.md

 Using the advice on [this thread](https://github.com/Automattic/node-canvas/issues/1825) I was able to fix that by installing `cairo` on OSX, it's pretty straight forward and [this page](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Mac-OS-X) walks you through it.

-# Site Architecture
-This entirely client-side app was written in `React` using `Redux` for state management and `React Sagas` for asynchronous logic handling.

-To help speed up some of the most time intensive calculations I used React18's new webworker feature to split up parallelizable work into separate workers.

-Data from previous and pending simulation runs is stored in IndexedDB using Dexie.
-This allows it to persist between page reloads.

-All of the Genetic Algorithm code I've tried to keep isolated in the `models` folder.
-### Site Structure

 # Resources
 Full credit to Robert Johansson for this project idea.
 [Genetic Programming: Evolution of the Mona Lisa](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/)